kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 }
 ```

-Sometimes the "foo" TestObject will be seen used and the "bar" unused.
+When this code rans, sometimes the "foo" TestObject will be seen used and the "bar" unused.
 At other times the "foo" will be seen unused and the "bar" used.
 It depends on the "condition".
 The plug-in can't count that *both of "foo" and "bar" are used*.

 >The following code shows a possible workaround for this difficulty: